Mohan Babu: Career

 Mohan Babu began his career as a Physical education instructor at the YMCA college of physical education for many years.

 During this time, Mohan Babu was introduced to Dasari Narayana Rao who was then a script writer in Telugu cinema.
 This would pan out to become the most significant event of his career.
 Mohan Babu's first major breakthrough as an actor came with the 1975 film Swargam Narakam, directed by Dasari Narayana Rao.
 Dasari cast him as a villain in the movie and went on to achieve great success.
 It was after this movie that his birth name Bakthavatsalam Naidu was changed to Mohan Babu.
 After appearing in many films as a comedy-villain, he proceeded to star as the leading actor in Khaidi Kalidasu, Ketugadu, Gruha Pravesam, Assembly Rowdy, Allari Mogudu and many more.
-After receiving success in Telugu Cinema, Mohan Babu as a lover of arts was also drawn to the happenings of Tamil Cinema.
-After being initiated into the Tamil Film Industry by Sivaji Ganesan, he went on to appear in Tamil films.
+He appeared in a few Tamil films starring Sivaji Ganesan.

 In 1978, he appeared in Sivaranjani.
 The movie heralded the 'villain' and also came out with many of the mannerisms.
 He had an outstanding mentor in the form of Dasari Narayana Rao, who guided him in the right direction and gave him the initial foundation substratum he required to do well.
 Mohan Babu followed this success by portraying a variety of roles in his next films such as Simha Garjana (1978), Simha Baludu (1978), Rama Krishnulu (1978), Padaharella Vayasu (1978), Nayudu Bava (1978), Shokilla Rayudu (1979) and Ravanude Ramudayithe?
 (1979).
 His roles in Patnam Vachina Pativrathalu (1982), Billa Ranga (1978), Dharma Poratam (1983), Padmavyooham (1984), Bhale Ramudu (1984) and Sanchalanam (1985), showed a diverse range, despite often playing the villain.

-His next film Soorarai Pottru (2020) was released on OTT platform Amazon Prime, and in Telugu as Aakaasam Nee Haddhu Raa.